top of page

 Nubian pyramids in Meroe

-Nubian pyramids (الأهرامات النوبية, Al'ahramat Alnuwbia) are pyramids that were built by the rulers of the Kush kingdoms.
-This area of the Nile valley is known as Nubia (نوبه), and was home to three Kushite kingdoms during antiquity.
+Nubian pyramids (الأهرامات النوبية, Al'ahramat Al-Nuwbia) are pyramids that were built by the rulers of the Kush kingdoms.
+This area of the Nile valley is known as Nubia (Nobiin: Nobīn), and was home to three Kushite kingdoms during antiquity.
 The last kingdom was centred on Meroë (3rd century BCE – 3rd century CE).
 These constructions are built of granite and sandstone.
-The physical proportions of Nubian pyramids differ markedly from the Egyptian counterparts: they are small, isosceles, slender structures inclined at approximately 70° and typically stands at around 6 to 10 m.
-Most have offering temple structures abutting their base with a unique H-shaped doorway.
-By comparison, Egyptian pyramids of similar height generally had foundation that were much larger and were inclined at less steep angles.
+The picture above shows the pyramid of King Amanikhabale, possibly built in early 1st century CE.

 Nubian tombs

 In front of the bigger pyramids there usually lies an H-shaped doorway which connects to a chapel, where one does the worship and is probably the main tomb.
 As expected the artefacts have all been removed and the chapel is presently a small niche.
+The pyramid below belongs to perhaps Queen Nahirqo, reigned during the 2nd century BCE and this is the largest pyramid in the site.

 Chapel

-The area of the pyramid clusters is huge and to explore most of it, it is best done by a camel-ride, which is only SDG 50 ج.س (Sudanese pound).
+The area of the pyramid clusters is huge and to explore most of it, it is best done by a camel-ride, which is only SDG 50 ج.س (Jineh Sudani, Sudanese pound).
 By the way, the site is located in a real desert and walking on sand is not the easiest exploration, especially under the scorching sun.
 The photograph below shows my Sudanese friend on a camel exploring his own country's heritage.

 My friend exploring Meroe on camel